AndyDalaimo/CarCentric/README.md

 Different powerups and vehicle types are still being added and built on top of the procedural generation features that are currently implemented.

-This project us currently in progress with a deadline for submission on 02/17/2024.
+This project is currently in progress with a deadline for submission on 02/17/2024.

 Address to DevLog for project - andrewdalaimo.nuacomputerscience.co.uk/blog/